-The name of the Plan is Iron Workers District Council of Southern Ohio & Vicinity Benefit Trust Plan.
+The name of the Plan is Iron Workers District Council of Southern Ohio & Vicinity Benefit Trust Plan for Active Metal Building Employees.

 Plan Year

 The records of the Plan are kept separately for each Plan year.
 The Plan year is February 1 through January 31.